glasseyemedia/glasseyemedia.github.io/about.md

 We started in newspapers.
 We lived abroad.
 We learned and moved, and when we started out on our own, we started to see news differently.

 Working with partners, we help craft beats and find better ways to cover core subjects.
+We design with empathy, because journalism is for real people.

 Contact Us